 New study: Existing climate models useful in forecasting, model testing

 A team of CIRES and NOAA scientists has figured out a shortcut way to produce skillful seasonal climate forecasts with a fraction of the computing power normally needed.
 The technique involves searching within existing global climate models to learn what happened when the ocean, atmosphere and land conditions were similar to what they are today.
 These “model-analogs” to today end up producing a remarkably good forecast, the team found—and the finding could help researchers improve new climate models and forecasts of seasonal events such as El Niño.

 “It’s a big data project.
-We found we can mine very useful information from existing climate models to mimic how they would make a forecast with current initial conditions,” said Matt Newman, a CIRES scientist working in NOAA’s Physical Sciences Division and co-author of the study published today in Geophysical Research Letters.
+We found we can mine very useful information from existing climate models to mimic how they would make a forecast with current initial conditions,” said Matt Newman, a CIRES scientist working in NOAA’s Physical Sciences Laboratory and co-author of the study published today in Geophysical Research Letters.

 Scientists typically make seasonal forecasts by observing the current global conditions, plugging that estimate into a climate model, and then running the model’s equations forward in time several months using supercomputers.
 These computationally intensive calculations can only be done at a few national forecast centers and large research institutions.